My First Next.js Project... This Site!

 - Server-side rendering (SSR) or static site generation (SSG)

 My newest and most exciting addition to the site is my blog section.
-Currently, I'm using static site generation, and a simply content management system via Markdown files in the project folder.
+Currently, I'm using static site generation, and a simple content management system via Markdown files in the project folder.
 The main benefit of this new implementation is that all my static pages are built at run-time, so my site is much faster.
 Also, since each blog post is dynamically rendered, it's as simple as writing a new blog post in a Markdown file, and pushing my project to my Github repo to add a new blog in the future!

 Lessons Learned and Conclusion